Simonkamon11/ErdetspillOnlineMultiplayer/README.md

 ### Online Multiplayer mod

-Download the Online Multiplayer mod.
+Download the ErdetFlerspiller (Online Multiplayer) mod.

 Place the ErdetFlerspiller zip-file (don't up-zip) in the "mods" folder.